Sepsis Risk Tips

 4. Be aware of atypical symptoms in high-risk patients, such as general malaise, agitation or behavioural change.
 Patients with sepsis may not always present with a high temperature.
 Indeed, some present with hypothermia.

 5. Following a confirmed diagnosis or suspicion of sepsis, institute an action plan as a matter of urgency.
-Consider using the Sepsis Six care bundle (as outlined below).
-The application of this management plan has been shown to reduce the relative risk of death by 46.6 percent when delivered to patients with severe sepsis within one hour.
+Consider using the Sepsis Six care bundle.

 6. Ensure appropriate antibiotic use, guided by the suspected focus of infection, in line with local/national prescribing guidelines.
 Follow evidence-based guidance on the use of antibiotics tailored to cover the likely pathogens.
 If in doubt, discuss with the microbiology or infectious diseases team.
 Review the choice of antibiotic after culture and sensitivity results are reported.